chaudhryaditya/chaudhryaditya.github.io/_pages/research.md

    <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Awards:</b>
       SoFiE Prize for the Best Paper at the 2022 Early-Career Scholars Conference, Liew Fama-Miller PhD Fellowship for Best 3<sup>rd</sup> Year Paper</p>
-   <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Abstract:</b>  I find that the causal effect of subjective growth expectations on asset prices is far smaller than standard models suggest.
-To quantify this causal effect, I construct an asset demand model in which Bayesian investors learn from analysts and other signals.
-Leveraging holdings, prices, and beliefs data, I find a 1% rise in annual investor growth expectations raises price by 60% to 90% less than in standard models.
-This small causal effect arises from the limited passthrough of beliefs to asset demand, and is consistent with small price elasticities of demand.</p>
+   <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Abstract:</b>  I quantify the impact of belief distortions in investors' subjective cash flow growth expectations on asset prices.
+Given the lack of data on investor growth expectations, I propose a novel structural approach for recovering changes in investor expectations around analyst announcements by using structure on investor learning.
+I find a 1% increase in annual investor growth expectations raises asset prices contemporaneously by 60% to 90% less than in standard models.
+This small static impact implies prices incorporate changes in expectations gradually, which can occur if investors' asset demand responds slowly to changes in expectations.
+I show that in a quantitative model with slow-moving asset demand, this gradual incorporation significantly dampens how much belief distortions amplify return volatility.</p>

 3. [The Causal Impact of Macroeconomic Uncertainty on Expected Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3711584)